 - Free (Unallocated) space and the partition must be on the same disk.

-Better than Disk Management, diskpart can extend C drive by deleting D even if D is Logical partition.
+Better than Disk Management, diskpart can extend C drive by deleting D even if D is Logical drive.

-To most of servers, the reason why cannot extend volume in Server 2008 Disk Management or via diskpart is because no right adjacent Unallocated space.
-To solve this problem, you just need to run NIUBI Partition Editor and move Unallocated space next to C drive.
+In most cases, ① is the reason why unable to extend partition volume in Windows 2008 server with diskpart command or Disk Management.
+To solve this problem, you need to run NIUBI Partition Editor and move Unallocated space next to C drive.

 Download NIUBI Partition Editor and you'll see the main window with disk partition structure and other information.